Greece Moments Greece Moments

 The pretty port town of Gythio

-Our last stop in the Mani is the town of Gythio, which is also »Gateway to Mani« .
-You can take a leisurely stroll along the harbor promenade or stop for a lunch snack in one of the numerous taverns (tip: Diosmos).
-The colourful fishing boats swing at the pier and the colourful row of houses exudes a lot of charm.
+Our last stop in the Mani is the town of Gythio, also known as the »Gateway to Mani«.
+You can take a leisurely stroll along the harbour promenade or stop for a bite to eat at one of the numerous taverns (tip: Diosmos).
+The colourful fishing boats bob at the pier and the vibrant row of houses exudes a lot of charm.

 Gythio Peloponnes Githion Mani